confetti-framework/commands/README.md

 ## Documentation

-Confetti Confetti has extensive and thorough [documentation](https://www.confetti-framework.com/docs/digging-deeper/commands), making it a breeze to get started.
+Confetti Commands has extensive and thorough [documentation](https://www.confetti-framework.com/docs/digging-deeper/commands), making it a breeze to get started.

 ## License